bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

         <center>
             {% include figure.html path="assets/img/projects/phy3075_numerical_modelling/dark_matter.gif" title="Dark Matter Contribution to Galaxy Rotation" class="img-fluid rounded z-depth-1" %}

-            The scale of the simulation is done through years.
-Each blue dot represent a star.
-Each isocontour in red represent the gravitionnal potential.
+            The scale of the simulation is done over years.
+Each blue dot represents a star.
+Each isocontour in red represents the gravitational potential.
         </center>
 </div>

 ## Higgs Boson Detection Simplified

-The last project was to create a binary classifier based on sanitaze data from CERN to identify if our particle was a Higgs Boson.
-I'm implemented a small framework for a simpler NN with a way to customize the number of layers which I got the **highest score** for our binary classifier.
+The last project was to create a binary classifier based on sanitized data from CERN to identify if our particle was a Higgs Boson.
+I've implemented a small framework for a simpler NN with a way to customize the number of layers which I got the **highest score** for our binary classifier.

 I ended up with a NN with a layer of 13-10-8-6-1 with a sigmoid activation function using a ratio of 75%/25% (training/test).